 ‘Becoming the largest version of yourself,’ however, requires one to risk, to fear, and to overcome.
 As Russian novelist Fyodor Dostoevsky noted “Times of crisis, of disruption or constructive change, are not only predicable, but desirable.
 They mean growth.
 Taking a new step, uttering a new word, is what people fear most.”

-Think of all the unsaid words, inactions, and the uninspired people.
+Think of all the words you have left unsaid, the actions you have left untaken, and the people you have left uninspired.
 For those who navigate the chaos, they speak, they act, and they inspire.
 Are they perfect?
 Far from it.
 They fall down seven times and get back up eight.
 They fall forward.
 They find a way.
 They do all these things to become the largest version of their self.

 Some people lack this focus and allow some external award to prevent them from speaking, doing, and inspiring.
 An example of this comes from popular culture in the 2009 American comedy-drama film Up in the Air directed by Jason Reitman and written by Reitman and Sheldon Turner, based on the 2001 novel of the same name by Walter Kirn.